mmmangooo/Milestone-Project4/README.md

 * Buying toys that are free from substances that can be harmful to children

+* Finding more information about why eco-friendly toys are important and what effect different materials have on the environment

 ### This site is the best way to help them achieve this because:

 * It only contains toys that fill the above criteria